lucasParis/CS_Phos/readme.md

 The protocol for the serial transmition consists of a __start byte of 255__ followed by a __list of 3564 bytes of brightness values between 0 and 254__.
 These brightness values correspond to each pixel of the strip in series.
 The strips are arranged in 9 colomns, each with 11 modules of 36pixels long -i.e. 396 leds per colomn.
 The data is listed one colomn after the other, starting and the top of the left colomn and making it's way down and then to the next colomn.
+Serial baud is 2500000.

+Arduino
+---
+- FastLED version 3.1.6
+- Arduino 1.8.2
+- Teensyloader 1.26

+The best settings to avoid glitches in the apa102 data seems to be:
+- teensy clock speed set to 144mhz
+- fastled rate 3mhz

+Serial baud is 2500000.

+The _testCode_ firmware of prototype 2 loops 2 white leds through the strip.

 Assembly
 ---